35th U.S. Army Culinary Arts Competition

 “I would expect to see great achievements and advancement in his future,” Warren said.

-This dish was part of the Fort Bragg (N.C.) team’s table display featured March 4, 2010, at the 35th U.S. Army Culinary Arts Competition at Fort Lee, Va.
-Photo by Amy Perry, Fort Lee Public Affairs Office
+Sgt.
+Church, representing Team Fort Lee, participates in the K and P Live Competition March 4, 2010, at the 35th U.S. Army Culinary Arts Competition at Fort Lee, Va.
+(Photo by Amy Perry, Fort Lee Public Affairs)